FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Conclusions

-\begin{IEEEbiographynophoto}{Guoan xu} received the B.S degrees in Measurement Control Technology and Instrumentation from Changshu Institute of Technology, Jiangsu, China, in 2019.
+\begin{IEEEbiographynophoto}{Guoan Xu} received the B.S degrees in Measurement Control Technology and Instrumentation from Changshu Institute of Technology, Jiangsu, China, in 2019.
 He is currently pursuing the M.S. degree with the College of Automation \& College of Artificial Intelligence, Nanjing University of Posts and Telecommunications.
 His research interests include image semantic segmentation. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Juncheng Li} received the B.S. degree in Computer Science and Technology from Jiangxi Normal University, Nanchang, China, in 2016, and the Ph.D. degree in Computer Science and Technology from East China Normal University, Shanghai, China, in 2021.
+\begin{IEEEbiographynophoto}{Juncheng Li} received the Ph.D. degree in Computer Science and Technology from East China Normal University, Shanghai, China, in 2021.
 He is currently a Postdoctoral Fellow at the Center for Mathematical Artificial Intelligence, The Chinese University of Hong Kong.
-His main research interests includes image restoration, computer vision, deep learning, and medical image processing. \end{IEEEbiographynophoto}
+His main research interests include image restoration, computer vision, deep learning, and medical image processing.
+He has published more than 20 scientific papers in IEEE TIP, IEEE TNNL, IEEE TMM, IEEE TCSVT, PR, ICCV, ECCV, AAAI, etc. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Yi Yu} (Member, IEEE) received the Ph.D. degree in information and computer science from Nara Women’s University, Japan.
 He is currently an Assistant Professor with the National Institute of Informatics (NII), Japan.
 Before joining NII, she was a Senior Research Fellow with the School of Computing, National University of Singapore.
 Her research covers large-scale multimedia data mining and pattern analysis, location-based mobile media service and social media analysis.
 She and her team received the best Paper Award from the IEEE ISM 2012, the 2nd prize in Yahoo Flickr Grand Challenge 2015, were in the top winners (out of 29 teams) from ACM SIGSPATIAL GIS Cup 2013, and the Best Paper Runner-Up in APWeb-WAIM 2017, recognized as finalist of the World’s FIRST 10K Best Paper Award in ICME 2017. \end{IEEEbiographynophoto}